Anesthesia: History

 The first attempts at general anesthesia were probably herbal remedies administered in prehistory.
 Alcohol is one of the oldest known sedatives and it was used in ancient Mesopotamia thousands of years ago.
 The Sumerians are said to have cultivated and harvested the opium poppy (Papaver somniferum) in lower Mesopotamia as early as 3400 BCE.
 The ancient Egyptians had some surgical instruments, as well as crude analgesics and sedatives, including possibly an extract prepared from the mandrake fruit.

-In China, Bian Que (Chinese: 扁鹊, Wade–Giles: Pien Ch'iao, c.
+In China, Bian Que (c.
 300 BCE) was a legendary Chinese internist and surgeon who reportedly used general anesthesia for surgical procedures.
 Despite this, it was the Chinese physician Hua Tuo whom historians considered the first verifiable historical figure to develop a type of mixture of anesthesia, though his recipe has yet to be fully discovered.
+In Ming China, iron tools with aconitine residue from the tomb of a doctor named Xia Quan (1348–1411 CE) suggests the use of wolfsbane as anesthetic.

 Throughout Europe, Asia, and the Americas, a variety of Solanum species containing potent tropane alkaloids was used for anesthesia.
 In 13th-century Italy, Theodoric Borgognoni used similar mixtures along with opiates to induce unconsciousness, and treatment with the combined alkaloids proved a mainstay of anesthesia until the 19th century.
 Local anesthetics were used in Inca civilization where shamans chewed coca leaves and performed operations on the skull while spitting into the wounds they had inflicted to anesthetize.
 Cocaine was later isolated and became the first effective local anesthetic.
 It was first used in eye surgery in 1884 by Karl Koller, at the suggestion of Sigmund Freud.
 German surgeon August Bier (1861–1949) was the first to use cocaine for intrathecal anesthesia in 1898.
 Romanian surgeon Nicolae Racoviceanu-Piteşti (1860–1942) was the first to use opioids for intrathecal analgesia; he presented his experience in Paris in 1901.

 The "soporific sponge" ("sleep sponge") used by Arabic physicians was introduced to Europe by the Salerno school of medicine in the late 12th century and by Ugo Borgognoni (1180–1258) in the 13th century.
 The sponge was promoted and described by Ugo's son and fellow surgeon, Theodoric Borgognoni (1205–1298).
 In this anesthetic method, a sponge was soaked in a dissolved solution of opium, mandragora, hemlock juice, and other substances.
 The sponge was then dried and stored; just before surgery the sponge was moistened and then held under the patient's nose.
 When all went well, the fumes rendered the individual unconscious.